Disabilities and conditions

 - sick or diseased person

 NHS digital services should be accessible to everyone who needs them.
-Read more about writing for accessibility in the digital service manual.
+Read our guidance on accessibility for content designers, writers and editors in the digital service manual.

 We do not describe people as mentally ill.